 The New York Main Street program provides financial resources and technical assistance to communities to strengthen the economic vitality of the State’s traditional Main Streets and neighborhoods.
 The NY Main Street grant program provides funds from the New York State Housing Trust Fund Corporation (HTFC) to business improvement districts and other not-for-profit organizations that are committed to revitalizing historic downtowns, mixed-use neighborhood commercial districts, and village centers.

 Complete the development of existing initiatives.
-RMV will complete the Home Preservation Program (rehabilitation of 14 owner-occupied units), the new construction of seven single family homes on the site of the former Lincoln School in West Utica, and the development of six new single family rental homes for the disabled in central city Utica.
+Complete the Home Preservation Program (rehabilitation of 14 owner-occupied units), the new construction of seven single family homes on the site of the former Lincoln School in West Utica, and the development of six new single family rental homes for the disabled in central city Utica.

 Implement the Main Street Grant and other Downtown Utica revitalization efforts.
-RMV recently was awarded a grant of $500,000 for façade renovations and building rehabilitation in Downtown Utica.
+We were recently awarded a grant of $500,000 for façade renovations and building rehabilitation in Downtown Utica.
 The goal of the Main Street Grant is to rehabilitate and preserve 14 historic commercial and residential buildings on three contiguous blocks bounded by the “Busy Corner” of Genesee/Bleecker streets and Bleecker/John streets in historic Downtown Utica.

-Develop new homeownership housing opportunities.
-RMV will develop new homeownership programs to help first-time low-income homebuyers in the City of Utica to purchase their first homes.
-RMV is planning to build ten new homes on an annual basis for sale to City residents.
-RMV has successfully developed 40 units of homeownership housing and is in the process of developing 7 additional units.
+Develop new homeownership housing opportunities to help first-time low-income homebuyers in the City of Utica to purchase their first homes.
+UMHA is planning to build ten new homes on an annual basis for sale to City residents.
+UMHA has successfully developed 40 units of homeownership housing and is in the process of developing 7 additional units.
 Our future development plans call for building new homes in the Cornhill neighborhood as well as expanding the homeownership program to East and West Utica.

 Develop new Downtown loft housing designed as live and work space for low and moderate income artists.
-RMV will develop new projects during the next year to provide live and work space artist housing as well as mixed use resident developments to spur Downtown revitalization.
+We might be looking to develop new projects during the next year to provide live and work space artist housing as well as mixed use resident developments to spur Downtown revitalization.
 Utica has a large number of vacant warehouses and commercial structures located in the Downtown area that could be converted into live/work space housing for artists and other creative professionals.

 Create new mixed income rental housing opportunities.
-RMV plan to develop new rental opportunities through its public housing development, tax credit, and bonding programs to meet the housing needs of university students, moderate income workers, and the aged.
+UMHA would like to develop new rental opportunities through its public housing development, tax credit, and bonding programs to meet the housing needs of university students, moderate income workers, and the aged.